microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel.md

 * **33 Male-to-Female jumper wires** to connect the buttons to the Raspberry Pi.
 Buy a few more in case you make a mistake.
 * **electrical tape** to secure the jumper wires to the arcade button connectors.
 * **zip ties** to secure the joysticks; you can also use machine screws if you have some at hand.
+* **Raspberry Pi Zero Kit** with Raspberry Pi Zero (Wifi/BLE not required), HDMI cable, power supply, memory card.

 ### Tools

 * **Cardboard cutting tools**: scissors, rotary cutters, carboard knife.
 You'll need something to cut into the cardboard.
-* **Wire stripper, cutter**to cut and strip some of the jumper wires.
+* **Wire stripper, cutter** to cut and strip some of the jumper wires.
 * **Crayon or sharpie** to mark where to drill
 * **Glue gun** (optional): if you make a mistake, a glue gun can easily save the day.
 Optional but recommended.
-* **1 inch drill bit + cordless drill**: while you can drill the button holes with a manual tool, the 1" drill bit is the best at making a clean hole for the buttons.
+* **1 inch drill bit + cordless drill** (optional): while you can drill the button holes with a manual tool, the 1" drill bit is the best at making a clean hole for the buttons.
 Recommended.

 ## Instructions